lrc-se/bth-sg-server/README.md

 ##### Event system

-The `sg-server` module, which handles the Web Sockets connections, is hooked into [Node's event system](https://nodejs.org/api/events.html), and communicates with the game runner instance (`sg-game`) by emitting events on itself.
+The `sg-server` module, which handles the Web Sockets connections, is hooked into [Node's event system](https://nodejs.org/api/events.html), and communicates with the game runner instances (`sg-game`) by emitting events on itself.
 This prevents tight two-way coupling between these components and facilitates separation of concerns, since the socket listener need not be aware of what consequences its events have, or who (if anyone) listens to them in turn.
 All game logic can therefore be kept in `sg-game`, with only lower-level protocol responses being handled directly by `sg-server`.